This is the deed on record for your property.

 Three deeds.
 Three levels of protection.

 We don’t charge for what the county already does free.
-We charge for family monitoring, portfolio coverage, and the wizard that runs when something looks wrong.
+We charge for family monitoring, portfolio coverage, the remediation wizard, and the deal finder for investors.

-DeedShield is a monitoring & remediation service.
+DeedShield is a monitoring and remediation service.
 It is not insurance, not a legal service, and not a replacement for title insurance.
-We detect — we do not prevent recording at the county.
+We detect.
+We do not prevent recording at the county.

 Same house.
 Same paperwork.
 Now with someone watching it.